 After that, a bond / bail is usually set to assure you appear in Court.
 If you cannot post bond you will likely have to spend the night in jail.
 If you post bond, make sure to show up for court.
-The arraignment must be scheduled within 5 business days of being arrested.

 What is bail / bond?